maczniak/dev_diary/reading/reinforcement_learning_an_introduction_2nd.md

  both trial-and-error learning in the form of *search* for the best actions and *association* of these actions with the situations in which they are best.
- Associative search tasks are intermediate between the *k*-armed bandit problem and the full RL problem (learning a policy, but ony the immediate reward).
+ Associative search tasks are intermediate between the *k*-armed bandit problem and the full RL problem (learning a policy, but only the immediate reward).
 We prefer to reserve associative RL as a synonym for the full RL problem.<br>
 *Bayesian* methods assume a known initial distribution over the action values and then updates the distribution exactly after each step (assuming that the